Supercharacters and pattern subgroups in the upper triangular groups: Suppercharacters and pattern subgroups

 \begin{corollary} $(\xi_{D,\phi},\xi'_{D',\phi'})=\left\{ \right.$ \end{corollary}

-As an application, we take $U_{13}(q)$ as a sample.
-It was conjectured by Isaacs-Karagueuzian \cite{Is-Kar} that $U_{13}(2)$ has a unique pair of irrational irreducible characters of degree $2^{16}.$ This conjecture is solved with an affirmative answer by Marberg \cite{Marberg} and generalized by Evseev \cite{Anton1}.
-Here, using the approach of root system, we work independently to obtain representations and constructions of all irreducible constituents of the supercharacter of $U_{13}(q),$ which gives the irrational pair when $q=2.$ With the definition that a character is {\it well-induced} if it is induced from a linear character of some pattern subgroup by Evseev \cite{Anton1}, this pair of irrational characters are not well-induced.
-Hence, it provides a more explainable script to the generalization of not well-induced characters.
-Finally, we list two families of supercharacters $\xi_{D,\phi}$ which have exactly one irreducible constituent, i.e. $\xi_{D,\phi}=m\cdot\chi$ for some $\chi\in Irr(U).$
+As an application to $U_{13}(q)$, we answer the conjecture by Isaacs-Karagueuzian \cite{Is-Kar} that $U_{13}(2)$ has a unique pair of irrational irreducible characters of degree $2^{16}$.
+This conjecture is solved with an affirmative answer by Marberg \cite{Marberg} and generalized by Evseev \cite{Anton1}.
+Here, we work independently to obtain representations and constructions of all irreducible constituents of the supercharacter of $U_{13}(q)$, which gives the irrational pair when $q=2$.
+With the definition that a character is {\em well-induced} if it is induced from a linear character of some pattern subgroup by Evseev \cite{Anton1}, these two irrational characters are not well-induced.
+Thus, it provides a more explainable script to the generalization of not well-induced characters.
+Finally, we list two families of supercharacters $\xi_{D,\phi}$ which have exactly one irreducible constituent, i.e. $\xi_{D,\phi}=m\ \chi$ for some $\chi\in \Irr(U)$.